 We got through it by never talking about it.
 That was how he dealt with issues.
 He would sweep it under the rug, pretending that it never happened.
 He would say, "Why bring up an issue?
 We will get upset again.
 Just let it go."
 I knew that not talking about our issues did not help our relationship, but in this case, I was scared to bring it up.
 I woke the next morning with swollen and bruised fingers.
 I knew I wouldn't be going to work on Monday.
 I worked in the office of a Telecommunications Company, and I typed all day long.
 There was no way I would be able to do my job.
 I also did not want to answer any questions about my injury to my coworkers.
 I knew they would want to know what had happened.
 I realized that I couldn't tell anyone about how my finger got hurt, which was confirmed later that day.
 It was Sunday now, and his mom came over for a visit.
 She saw my fingers, gasped, and asked me what had happened.
 For a moment, I paused; what do I say?
 Maybe I should tell the truth?
 It was then that I saw my ex looming in the doorway between our kitchen and our dining room.
 I looked at him, and I was met with an icy, stone, cold glare.
 I knew then that if I spoke the truth, I would suffer the consequences.
 I swallowed and mumbled something to her about getting my fingers caught in the door, that it was an accident.
 Never did I tell her that her son had done this.
 Once I spit out my lie, I saw him, out of the corner of my eye, leave the doorway entrance.
 At that moment, I told him I would lie for him and that he could abuse me.

 During my second pregnancy, I had a lot of "falls."
 After each one, I would call my doctor in a panic.
 Never telling her the truth, just saying that I had tripped.
 Each time, thankfully, the baby was OK, but I was stressed throughout the pregnancy.
 It was mid-pregnancy when I had a "fall" down our basement stairs.
 We were both going to the basement, and he, was behind me when I felt his hands on my shoulders giving me a push.
 As I was pushed, my feet slid out from underneath me,, and I fell down the basement stairs, riding down them on my behind, and I landed on the landing with a thud.
 I tried to stand up but I could not see.
 When I opened my eyes, all I could see was darkness and stars.
 I fell back onto the landing and called out to him.
 I could hear his footsteps going back to the living room.
 I continued to yell for him, and as I did he kept turning the TV up louder and louder.
 I was starting to realize he was not going to help me.
 I protectively put my hand on my growing belly and told my baby that 'Mommy has got this.
 We will be ok.'
 I started to take some deep breaths to slow down my racing heart and let my body shake out the adrenalin that was pumping through me.
-I am not sure how long I saw there listening to the blaring TV, but eventually my eyesight returned, and I crawled my way back up the stairs and continued crawling over to our kitchen landline phone.
+I am not sure how long I saw there listening to the blaring TV, but eventually, my eyesight returned, and I crawled my way back up the stairs and continued crawling over to our kitchen landline phone.
 I raised my voice a bit, asking him to turn down the TV which he surprisingly did.
 I then called my doctor's answering service and waited for her to call me back.
 I was terrified.
 What if something had happened to my baby?
 I had done my best not to let my belly hit anything while I fell down the stairs.
 As I sat there, swimming in my thoughts, the phone rang.
 It was my doctor.
 I answered and told her that I had fallen again, this time down my basement stairs.
 I shared my worries about the baby, and she eased my concerns by saying that if I felt movement and there was no cramping or bleeding, the baby was OK.
 I did feel movement, and there was no cramping or bleeding.
 I hung up with her feeling a bit better about my baby.
 As for him pushing me, I hadn't even begun to process what he had done.
 Instead of dwelling on that, I went to our bedroom without saying a word to him, and I went to sleep.

 It was shortly after this fall down the stairs that my doctor called me at work, asking if I could come into her office alone.
 Concerned, I left work and made my way to her office.
 Once, I was in an exam room, and she came in and started to share her concerns about my "falls," especially this last one, and she asked me if my ex was abusing me.
 I was taken aback.
 This was not abuse; he was struggling with stress and taking it out on me.
 I told her that my falls were just because I was clumsy and I was not being abused, and I thanked her for her concern and left.